Memories of amplitude and direction coexist and compete in non-Brownian suspensions

 As the strain of oscillatory or steady shear increases, the competition intensifies and memories can be lost completely.
 Remarkably, our results point to a common strain scale, $\sim$1.6 in our sample, which is evident as: (i) $\gamma^*_m$, the minimum strain amplitude for erasing the direction of earlier shearing; (ii) $\gamma^*_b$, the minimum amplitude to form a new memory of direction; (iii) $\gamma^*_a$, beyond which amplitude memories are indistinct; (iv) $\gamma_d$, the location of the inflection point in viscosity after reversing steady shear; (v) $\gamma_c$, the critical amplitude past which the system cannot become kinematically reversible, which Cort\'e et al.\ found to be $1.6$ at this volume fraction of 30\%~\cite{Corte2008-op}.
 All of these similar strain scales are measured relative to turning points of shear, and all are non-equilibrium behaviors that require irreversible interactions between particles.

-Hints about the origin of this strain scale come from the role of particle volume fraction $\phi$, which earlier work varied for two of the phenomena: Parsi and Gadala-Maria~\cite{10.1122/1.549944} studied the strain over which viscosity recovers after reversing steady shear, which we characterize in this work with $\gamma_d$; while Pine et al.~\cite{Pine2005-yg} measured $\gamma_c$ for oscillatory shear.
-Both strains scale as $\phi^{\alpha}$, where $\alpha = -2.0 \pm 0.2$.
+Hints about the origin of this strain scale come from the role of particle volume fraction $\phi$, which earlier works varied for two of the phenomena: Parsi and Gadala-Maria~\cite{10.1122/1.549944} and Refs.~\citenum{PhysRevLett.107.208302, 10.1122/1.4766597,2023AcRhe..62..253L} studied the strain over which viscosity recovers after reversing steady shear, which we characterize in this work with $\gamma_d$; while Pine et al.~\cite{Pine2005-yg} measured $\gamma_c$ for oscillatory shear.
+Both strains scaled as $\phi^{\alpha}$, where $\alpha = -2.0 \pm 0.2$.
 A more recent study of steady and oscillatory shear also showed strain-dependent viscosity or loss modulus that were consistent with this scaling~\cite{LIN2015228}.
+While our work is at a single $\phi$, and the scaling of our $\gamma^*$ remains to be tested, these prior results offer clues as to the mechanism for the present behavior.
 The prevalence of neighbors around a particle scales as $\phi$, and so, all else being equal, the strain required to bring one of those neighbors into close proximity should scale as $\phi^{-1}$.
 The observed scaling $\sim \phi^{-2}$ suggests that the strain scale instead comes from higher-order crowding effects: limits on how anisotropic or heterogeneous a particle's environment can become, which in turn limit the scale at which hydrodynamic interactions and viscosity can be enhanced or suppressed.
 This point is underscored by a successful many-body model that attributes $\gamma_c$ to a percolation transition~\cite{Corte2008-op, PhysRevE.79.061108}.
+More directly, we note that a theoretical ensemble of two-particle systems can easily hold both direction and amplitude memories at \emph{any} strain~\cite{PhysRevE.88.032306}, suggesting that many-body interactions are responsible for the competition between memories in our experiments at large strain.